xujiaao/android-firmata/README.md

 ### Transports

-Android Firmata Library uses a Transport URI to identify how devices are being connected:
+Android-Firmata Library uses a Transport URI to identify how devices are being connected:

 - Bluetooth: